Nearly every SEO article you will ever read give us the same advice.

 Here’s a good example I can show you of search intent changing as time goes on.
 There’s a page on this site called The Ultimate Guide to Google Review Stars.

-At the time when it was originally published, when people would search “google review stars”, most people were trying to figure out why their rating star average on Google My Business wasn’t moving.
+At the time when it was originally published, when people would search “google review stars”, most people were trying to figure out why their rating star average on Google Business Profile wasn’t moving.
 A few years ago, Google was using a Bayesian average for star ratings, so if you had four 5-star reviews, you’d still have a 4.8 average, and that confused people.

 In September 2019, Google started taking away rating stars from organic results.
 Up to that point, people were using Schema markup or third-party review aggregators to make rating stars appear in normal search results.
 This was an advantage, as searchers would be drawn to results that stood out from the normal search results, and those would get more clicks.